koding/kdlearn/guides/linux-dash/index.md

 ## Installation

-To install dash on we simply need download linux-dash from source, and then place it into an Apache directory.
+To install Linux Dash we simply need download the source and then place it into the Apache directory.
 To do this, run the following commands.
 Note, you can simply copy the entire group of commands and paste it into your Terminal.
 They will execute sequentially.